Brand: Eberhard Faber

 Made in: USA

 The top pencil is an early Mongol 481, quite possibly a First Edition of this pencil.
 100 years old!
-Also pictured is the original box (sorry, not included!).
-NOTE: The old Mongol up top is available to purchase here.
+Also pictured is the original box.
+The EF log is most likely from the 60's-70's.
+NOTE: The EF logo Mongol on bottom is available to purchase here.

 The Eberhard Faber Pencil Company was founded in New York City in 1861 by the German-born Eberhard Faber (1822-1879).
 The brand was essentially a spin-off from the family’s then 100-year-old company known as A. W. Faber.
 The American branch of the Faber pencil dynasty began in 1848 when the 26-year-old Eberhard went on a scouting trip for high-quality red cedar to ship back to his brothers Lothar and Johann’s pencil plant in Germany.
 By 1850, Eberhard had settled in New York and opened a stationery store in Manhattan while continuing to export cedar back to Stein.